QMSforever/Causal-Inference/README.md

 1. **Athey, S., & Imbens, G. W. (2017)**: "The State of Applied Econometrics: Causality and Policy Evaluation".
 2. **Chernozhukov, V., Hansen, C., & Spindler, M. (2015)**: "Valid Post-Selection and Post-Regularization Inference: An Elementary, General Approach".
 For readers interested in post-selection inference, crucial for understanding model selection in causal analysis.
 3. **Belloni, A., Chernozhukov, V., & Hansen, C. (2014)**: "Inference on Treatment Effects after Selection among High-Dimensional Controls".
 This paper provides practical guidance on dealing with high-dimensional controls in causal inference.
 4. **Fernández-Val, Iván and Martin Weidner.
-(2016)**: "Individual and Time Effects in Nonlinear Panel Models with Large N, T." Journal of Econometrics, 192(1):291–312.
-The authors examine the estimation of individual and time effects in nonlinear panel models with large dimensions.
+(2016)**: "Individual and Time Effects in Nonlinear Panel Models with Large N, T." The authors examine the estimation of individual and time effects in nonlinear panel models with large dimensions.
 5. **Gobillon, Laurent and Thierry Magnac.
 (2016)**: "Regional Policy Evaluation: Interactive Fixed Effects and Synthetic Controls."
-Review of Economics and Statistics, 98(3):535–551.
 Gobillon and Magnac evaluate regional policies using interactive fixed effects models and synthetic controls.
 6. **Freyberger, Joachim.
 (2018)**: "Non-parametric Panel Data Models with Interactive Fixed Effects."
-The Review of Economic Studies, 85(3):1824–1851.
 Freyberger discusses non-parametric panel data models and their application in econometric analysis.
 7. **Feng, Yingjie.
 (2020)**: "Causal Inference in Possibly Nonlinear Factor Models."
 Feng explores causal inference within potentially nonlinear factor models, expanding the toolbox for dealing with complex data structures.
 8. **Abadie, Alberto, Susan Athey, Guido W Imbens, and Jeffrey M Wooldridge.
 (2020)**: "Sampling-based versus Design-based Uncertainty in Regression Analysis."
 The authors discuss the differences between sampling-based and design-based approaches to uncertainty in regression analysis, providing guidance on when each approach is appropriate.
 9. **Deaner, Ben.
 (2021)**: "Proxy Controls and Panel Data."
 This paper addresses the integration of proxy controls in panel data models for causal analysis.
 10. **Tyler, Matthew.
 (2021)**: "Counterfactual Forecasting: Causal Inference without Simultaneous Controls."
 Tyler's manuscript addresses the methodology of causal inference forecasting without the need for simultaneous control variables.
 11. **Wang, Ye.
 (2021)**: "Causal Inference under Temporal and Spatial Interference."
 Wang's work delves into the complexities of causal inference when dealing with interference across both time and space.
 12. **Abadie, Alberto, Susan Athey, Guido W Imbens, and Jeffrey M Wooldridge.
 (2023)**: "When Should You Adjust Standard Errors for Clustering?"
-The Quarterly Journal of Economics, 138(1):1–35.
 This article addresses the crucial question of when to adjust standard errors for clustering in statistical analysis, offering best practices for researchers.

 ## Specialized Topics (Advanced)
 ### Specialized Topics